 Post-translation

 The following stage was proofreading another translation, paid for five days.
-It should mark the inappropriate translation or propose reasonable advice with annotation, one function of Word, or a different font color.
+It should mark the inappropriate translation or propose reasonable advice with annotation, or a different font color.
 Then the last modified version was submitted 6-day later.
 During the time, the translator revised the first draft combing with the opinions.
 Besides the step, modifying the translation only depends on the Chinese language habits.
 At last, the final draft emerged.
 Next, using Photoshop was to change the English word in the picture into Chinese.
 And typesetting the translation was in line with original text.
 This stage did not accomplish until 4 days later.
 In the end, the project was completed two days in advance.

 Analysis of the Translation